dcos-terraform/terraform-gcp-dcos/docs/open/QUICKSTART.md

 Writing our execution plan to a file allows us to pass the execution plan to the `apply` command below as well help us guarantee the accuracy of the plan.
 Note that this file is ONLY readable by Terraform.

 Afterwards, we should see a message like the one below, confirming that we have successfully saved to the `plan.out` file.
-This file should appear in your `dcos-tf-GCP-demo` folder alongside `main.tf`.
+This file should appear in your `dcos-tf-gcp-demo` folder alongside `main.tf`.

 <p align=center>
 <img src="../images/install/terraform-plan.png" />